James Atlas

-James Robert Atlas (March 22, 1949 – September 4, 2019) was a writer, especially of biographies, as well as a publisher.
+James Robert Atlas (March 22, 1949 – September 4, 2019) was an American writer, biographer, editor, and publisher.
 He was the president of Atlas & Company and founding editor of the Penguin Lives Series.

 Early life and education

-Atlas was born in Evanston, Illinois to Donald and Nora (Glassenberg) Atlas.
+Atlas was born in Evanston, Illinois, to Donald and Nora (Glassenberg) Atlas.
 His father was a physician and his mother was a homemaker.
 Atlas graduated in 1967 from high school in Evanston, during the turmoil of the 1960s.